-17 Year 4 classrooms were in actuality Year 1-4 or Year 3-4 classes.
+Year 4 classrooms were in actuality Year 1-4 or Year 3-4 classes.
 Some classes changed in makeup from one year to next, e.g. Year 6-8 class in 2004 was a Year 7-8 class in 2005.

-18 Prior to the observations kaiako were asked to: choose one non-fiction text or reader suitable for their class programme and year or group level; prepare (for Day 1) one 15-minute lesson introducing the text; and prepare (for Day 2) one 15-minute follow-up lesson using the previous day's text.
-In some cases we were only able to observe one session, due to e.g. kaiako absence, changes in teaching timetables, or other circumstances outside of our, or kaiako control.
+Prior to the observations kaiako were asked to: choose one non-fiction text or reader suitable for their class programme and year or group level; prepare (for Day 1) one 15-minute lesson introducing the text; and prepare (for Day 2) one 15-minute follow-up lesson using the previous day's text.
+In some cases we were only able to observe one session, due to e.g. kaiako absence, changes in teaching timetables, or other circumstances outside of our, or sessions was audiotaped and transcribed for four of the five kura.

-19 In the case of one of the Kura, only 3 such sessions were held.
+In the case of one of the Kura, only 3 such sessions were held.
 We were unable to finalise a time for a fourth visit to the Kura.